-Did you know that the effects of alcohol were being observed from biblical times?
+Did you know that the effects of alcohol have been observed since biblical times?

-While some of the language used in the graphic above is considered out-dated and even offensive and judgmental by today’s standards, I included these quotes because it illustrates scholars and physicians have noted the effects of alcohol on the people who consumed alcohol and on the children born to those who drank.
+While some of the language used in today’s graphic is out-dated and even offensive and judgmental by today’s standards, I included these quotes because it illustrates scholars and physicians have noted the effects of alcohol on the people who consumed alcohol and on children prenatally exposed.

 While we can’t really say if these comments were related to the prenatal consumption of alcohol or the post natal observations of either the result of alcohol consumption or the environment, we can see that alcohol was noted to have ill effects.
 So one wonders, why did it take so long for the medical community to study this and make recommendations that alcohol should not be consumed prior to conception or during gestation.